aptivate/dye/README.md

 exist) then `manage.py` will complain.
 You can then create/update the virtualenv
 with:

-    ./manage.py update_ve
+    ../../deploy/bootstrap.py

-Note that update_ve will only update the virtualenv when required.
-Though you can use --force to do it anyway.
-Also note that update_ve will completely delete the old virtualenv and recreate it from scratch.
-To just add a new package, you can run:
+Note that this will only update the virtualenv if it's required, though you can use `--force` do it anyway.
+Also note that by default it will only update the packages that need updating - use `--full-rebuild` to force it to delete the virtual env and then rebuild.
+To see all options use `--help`.

-   ./manage.py update_ve_quick

 Fabric and DYE
 ==============